verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## <a id="remove-node-6"></a> Drop Node 6 / npm 3 support

 NodeJS 6 went to end of life on April 30, 2019.
-Verdaccio@4 drops the support for node6 & npm 2.
-Now on, node 8 &  will be the minimum requirement. verdaccio@4 also checks for the minimum node version. https://github.com/verdaccio/verdaccio/pull/968
+Verdaccio@4.x drops the support for node6 & npm 2.
+Now on, node 8 & npm 5 will be the minimum requirement. verdaccio@4.x also checks for the minimum node version. https://github.com/verdaccio/verdaccio/pull/968

 ## Plugins
 Verdaccio extends its functionalities with a set of plugins.
 You can find detailed information in plugins [documentation](https://verdaccio.org/docs/en/plugins#verdaccio-plugins)

 ## <a id="tech-updates"></a> Tech updates